 8. Create A Shared Family Playlist

-Playlists are an art.
+Playlists are an art and a great way to celebrate Black History Month.
 They’re a great way to discover new artists and celebrate your favorites.
 It’s even better when the entire family is involved!
 Parents and children can add their favorite songs by Black artists.
 Set aside time to listen as a family, and then discuss why each person selected certain songs.
 Feel like sharing?
 You can take to social media and make it a fun viral challenge!

 9. Give Back or Volunteer